 That town has a large lake with an abandoned ship.
-I really wanted to take northern lights photos here because they would have been amazing, but the lights didn’t come out
+I really wanted to take northern lights photos here because they would have been amazing with the ship in the foreground.
+But sadly the lights didn’t come out that night.

 And of course there’s the famous US Navy plane crash of 1973.
 The wreckage is a popular tourist attraction these days, even though it requires a 45-minute hike each way.

 These turf houses are somewhat modern.
 If you search hard enough while driving around Iceland, you can actually find even cooler turf houses built right into the hillside.

 This weird piece of scrap metal was a roadside attraction on the southeast portion of the Ring Road.
 I think it might have been part of an old bridge.
 Now it’s a scenic spot to pose in front of glaciers and mountains.

 Another scenic outlook!
 This one has a red chair bolted down to a rock so you can sit and chill in the great outdoors.